matutamiller/Portfolio/README.md

 v1.6 - I worked on the content of the 'about me' section, changed some styles of the 'my works' block.

-v1.7 - I have fixed animation of the 'about me' block.
+v1.7 - I have fixed animation of the 'about me' block, fixed name dispay in php file.